tanju-b/tanju-b.github.io/_posts/2015-04-08-CyborgBeast-Hand-Print.md

 ![Cyborg Beast hand](https://github.com/tanju-b/tanju-b.github.io/blob/master/_posts/Images/Cyborg-Hand-print.jpg?raw=true "Cyborg Beast hand print")

 ### More Progress
-Having success printing out the cyborg beast hand, but it is turning out to be more more than the raptor hand.
+Having success printing out the cyborg beast hand, but it is turning out to be more work than the raptor hand.
 It turns out that the handomatic web-app doesn't necessarily contain the latest design available.
 Actually not sure what the latest design is, but there several variations out there.
 The design available on the handomatic doesn't contain tensioning block/system on the gauntlet.
 I found some comments on eNable's google+ page mentioning that it is supposed to use a commercial ski boot type of tensioner, but I couldn't find any details about it and frankly didn't feel like scouring the interwebz to try to figure it out.

 Oddly enough, I did feel like spending time trying to add a tension block to the existing gauntlet that we have already printed.
 This also turned into a protracted exercise, taking many hours and a couple of iterations.
 Much longer than I cared for.
 In the end, I've got something that seems like it will work, but for the next iteration I will try out the [Frankie Flood gauntlet](http://www.thingiverse.com/thing:267198) design recommend by [3DUNIVERSE](http://shop3duniverse.com/collections/3d-printable-kits/products/e-nable-hand-assembly-materials-kit-cyborg-beast-edition).

 ![Gauntlet tensioner iterations](https://github.com/tanju-b/tanju-b.github.io/blob/master/_posts/Images/Adding-tensioner.png?raw=true "Adding Tensioner")

 ![Gauntlet Frankie Flood](https://github.com/tanju-b/tanju-b.github.io/blob/master/_posts/Images/FFlood-design.JPG?raw=true "Gauntlet Frankie Flood")